Summit Nature Center

 Grand Targhee Resort offers Naturalist guided and self-guided discovered naturalist interpretive hikes for the young at heart and curious of mind.
 Participants will learn about the history of Grand Targhee Resort, forest and wildlife ecology, and the Greater Yellowstone ecosystem.
 Tours are led by a Resort Naturalists.
 Guests of all ages and abilities are welcome.
 This summer marks the 13th year we have offered Naturalist services to our guests in partnership with the Caribou-Targhee National Forest.

 Summit Nature at Noon Tours

 Join us at the Summit Nature Center for our Nature at Noon naturalist-led discussion and short hike on the summit.
 Learn how oceans, volcanoes, and glaciers sculpted the surrounding landscape, and how the creatures and flora adapt to living in the alpine environment.
-The tour lasts approximately one to one and a half hours in length and is an easy to moderate journey exploring the wildflowers, wildlife, and geology of the Tetons.
+This short 30-45 minute tour is an easy to moderate journey exploring the wildflowers, wildlife, and geology of the Tetons along our summit trail.

 - When: Daily at 12:00pm

 - Meeting Location: Summit Nature Center

-- Cost: $5 per person (does not include a lift ticket)
+- Cost: FREE (does not include a lift ticket)

-- Additional: Purchase a Dreamcatcher lift ticket and a Nature at Noon ticket at the Activity Center.
+- Additional: Purchase a Dreamcatcher lift ticket at the Activity Center.

-- Daily Nature at Noon tours last approximately 1-1.5 hours and are led by our Resort Naturalists.
-Nature at Noon is great for all ages.
+- Nature at Noon is great for all ages.